 Wake County Public Health has confirmed outbreaks of COVID-19 at the following facilities:

-No additional information about residents or employees within these facilities will be disclosed.
+No additional information about residents or employees within the facility will be disclosed.

 The N.C.
 Department of Health and Human Services defines an outbreak as two or more people – residents or employees – testing positive for the virus.